ChaitanyaGupta21/lost-found/about.md

 - **Social Proof:** 🏆 Read real success stories and testimonials from users who have reunited with their belongings.

 ---
+## AI Chatbot Assistant 🤖

+Powered by **Google Gemini API**, our intelligent chatbot provides:

+- **24/7 Real-time Support** 🤖 - Get help anytime, anywhere with instant responses
+- **Instant Help and Guidance** 💡 - Quick answers to all your questions about the platform
+- **Question Answering** ❓ - Comprehensive support for lost and found item queries
+- **Smart Recommendations** 🎯 - AI-powered suggestions for better item matching and reporting
+- **Multi-language Support** 🌍 - Assistance in multiple Indian languages and dialects
+- **Contextual Understanding** 🧠 - Remembers your conversation and provides personalized help

 ## Key Features 🔑